 Mission and Goals

-Advancing the employment, independence, and transitions of Montanans with disabilities.
+Advancing the independence and employment of Montanans with disabilities.

 - Employment in a competitive integrated setting;

 - Independence grounded in self-determination, informed choice, and consumer control; and

 - Transitions from high school to post-secondary education and work that are collaborative and successful.

 Disability Employment and Transitions is one of the twelve divisions of the Montana Department of Public Health and Human Services.
 The division operates under the Economic Securities Branch of the Department alongside the divisions of Child and Family Services, Child Support Enforcement, and Human and Community Services, and Early Childhood Development.